 For best flavor, bring spring or freshly drawn filtered water to a boil (212 degrees).
 Steep 1 rounded tsp (2.7 g) loose leaf for five minutes.
 Repeat your mantra (if your have one.)

 Indian Black Tea

 Darjeeling, once a British hill station, is known for producing some of the world’s most prized and expensive teas.
-The high elevation of Dajeeling tea gardens puts stress on the bushes and results in teas of exceptionally nuanced flavor.
-Teas produced during this period have fuller flavor than teas from the first flush, with notes of muscatel grape, wintergreen and sage.
+The high elevation of Darjeeling tea gardens puts stress on the bushes and results in teas of exceptionally nuanced flavor.
+Teas produced during this period have fuller flavor than teas from the first flush, with notes of muscatel grape, burnt sugar and cedar.

 Nestled in the foothills of the Himalayas in northern India, the Darjeeling region is home to 87 tea gardens.
 Second flush begins in early May and lasts for about 30 days, where the tea bushes are plucked every seven days.